Bangkit-Capstone-Project-C/.github/profile/README.md

 ![alt text](https://github.com/Bangkit-Capstone-Project-CH2-PS025/.github/blob/main/GitHub%20Banner.png)
 ## About
 An Android application that enables users to personalize travel itineraries based on budget and activity preferences.
-The primary goal is to save users time and money; as planning a trip can be challenging, especially there is an abundance of information available online about travel destinations, but seeking for reliable information and estimates distance by one-to-another place are daunting tasks.
+The primary goal is to save users time and money, as planning a trip can be challenging.
+With an abundance of information available online about travel destinations, seeking reliable information, estimating the cost for each activity, and determining the distance between destinations can be daunting tasks.

 ## Key Feature
 Recommendation system based on budget and user preferences.